-Agatha Cristie wrote of the Millionaire’s Train when she first intrduced Hercule Poirot and had him investigate a sudden death aboard a Train de Luxe on which he happened to be travelling.
+Agatha Cristie wrote of “the Millionaire’s Train” when she first intrduced Hercule Poirot and had him investigate a sudden death aboard a Train de Luxe on which he happened to be travelling.

-was first published in 1928, at a time when lady travellers often had their maids quartered in second class and many young bloods took their valets with them to the Riviera as a matter of course.
+The Mystery of the Blue Trainwas first published in 1928, at a time when lady travellers often had their maids quartered in second class and many young bloods took their valets with them to the Riviera as a matter of course.

 After only six years, even grander sleeping cars seemed necessary for the superior Blue Train.
 Lord Dalziel, just before he died in 1928, ordered ninety new coaches.
 A year later these were ready, called Luxe or Lx10 (x=10) because they only had ten large single-berth compartments instead of the more usual twelve of the S class, which were tansfered to the Simplon Orient Express in 1929.